 Diving in Deeper

 In the United States, 70% of Americans believe another Civil War could occur in today’s political climate.
 And it is easy to understand why.
 Civil and racial unrest.
-Two impeachments in the last four presidencies.
+Three impeachments in the last four presidencies.
 A partisan divide perhaps greater than that of the American Civil War.